Several Different Electronic Visit Verification Methods Ensure Compliance with the 21st Century Cures Act

 - Individual work schedule going two weeks out

-TVV and our Mobile App provide for great technology to improve efficiency and prevent fraud, but we still get asked on occasion if we can provide a “lower-tech” solution.
+Providers in rural areas may be looking for a “lower-tech” solution.
 That’s where Fixed Visit Verification (FVV) comes in.
-FVV is performed for through a small, discrete device registered to the client and then affixed in his/her home.
+FVV is a small, discrete device registered to the client and then affixed in his/her home.
 When caregivers arrive at the client’s home, they write down a six-digit code provided by the FVV device, and then they start the visit.
 Once the visit is complete, the caregiver will write down a new six-digit code from the same device (note, this number displays electronically, and automatically changes every sixty seconds).
 Both codes will be logged into Sandata’s EVV software once the caregiver has access to a phone.

 While visit verification is a highly important step in the fraud prevention process, efficiency in other areas can be equally vital to ensure caregivers have adequate time to provide the quality care in the home that your clients deserve.

 Broadcast Messaging allows office personnel to record a voice message that is heard by their field staff when logging into visits.
-This allows office staff to notify caregivers of any emergency closings, holiday greetings and other common messaging they would like to convey.
-This is obviously timelier than office staff having to contact each caregiver individually, and in many cases complimentary or preferable to mass-emailing.
+This allows office staff to notify caregivers of any emergency closings, holiday greetings, and other common messaging they would like to convey.